Chrisask/myproject/README.md

 # myproject
-This project is basically for practicing cloning and pulling request
+This project is basically for practicing cloning and pulling request practice